 The Moodle Release Cycle: Major Every 6 Months; Minor Every 2 Months

-Version 3.1 is a “Long Term Support” release, meaning that bugs related to security will be addressed by HQ for 36 months after its original release, and is now considered the lowest available version that Moodle HQ supports.
+The major version release is a “Long Term Support” release, meaning that bugs related to security will be addressed by HQ for 36 months after its original release, and is now considered the lowest available version that Moodle HQ supports.

 All other versions follow a schedule where support for general bugs ends 12 months after its release, and any security issues are patched up until 18 months after the release of that version.

-How To Navigate the Moodle Release Cycle
+Understanding the Moodle Release Cycle

 In our experiences here at eThink, it does not pay to be on the bleeding edge.
-When a new version comes out, we like to carefully evaluate of the scope of the changes and new features and perform some testing before bringing eThink clients to this version.
+When a new version comes out, we like to carefully evaluate the scope of the changes and new features and perform some testing before bringing eThink clients to this version.
 This helps to ensure any major bugs or other kinks get worked out first, in order to prevent issues related to the upgrade.

 Here are our tips for prepping for a new release…

-- Prepare your students/constituents for changes – big or small – that will be found in the upgraded version before the upgrade.
+- Prep your students/constituents for changes – big or small – that will be found in the upgraded version before the upgrade.
 This can be as simple as sending out a quick memo with the small changes that might be found when upgrading to a minor release.
 However, for an upgrade to a major release where there will be significant changes, you may want to have a prep/training session for faculty or staff.
 A webinar where you explore changes to the navigation or user interface will help ensure a smooth transition to the latest version and stave off any frustration of being unprepared.

 - Ensure users have access to relevant documentation that answers at least the most common questions.
 Moodle HQ provides helpful resources, including video overviews and articles that cover the changes found in upgrades.